SAP-samples/teched2025-DA265/exercises/ex3/README.md

 <BR>

 ## Summary

-You have now used Just Ask to explore the data model and added a new visualisation into a story you took a copy of.

-If they have the rights, users may decide to create new Stories rather than edit copies of existing ones.
+You now understand:
+• How predefined questions assist users in recognising potential inquiries and offer a quick entry point.
+• How the ‘just ask’ feature exposes the data structure of the model, enabling users to explore data directly without needing to create a visualisation.
+• How natural language can be effortlessly employed to generate content that integrates seamlessly into new or existing Stories through simple copy and paste.

+### Next exercise

 Continue to - [Exercise 4 - Enhance the user experience](../ex4/README.md)